cloudfoundry-tutorials/cf4devs/site/content/application-basics/security-groups.md

 weight: 10
 ---

 Application Security Groups (ASGs) are a collection of egress rules that list protocols, ports, and IP address ranges where an app or task is allowed to connect to (where your app can reach out to).
 ASGs define 'allow' rules.
-When ASGs are applied to the same space or deployment, their order of evaluation is unimportant; ASG's are additive.
+When ASGs are applied to the same space or deployment, their order of evaluation is unimportant; ASGs are additive.

 ASGs can only be created or updated by admins.
 However, as ASGs dictate the outbound connectivity allowed, it is important to understand them as a developer.